mlr-org/mlr/README.md

 * [Ask a question about mlr on Stackoverflow](https://stackoverflow.com/questions/tagged/mlr)
 * [We are on Slack](https://mlr-org.slack.com/)
 * [We have a blog on mlr](https://mlr-org.github.io/)
-* We are on rank 21 of the most starred R packages on Github, as reported by [metacran](http://www.r-pkg.org/starred).
+* We are in the top 20 of the most starred R packages on Github, as reported by [metacran](http://www.r-pkg.org/starred).
 * **If you like the package, please "star" it on Github.**

 mlr - How to Cite and Citing Publications